GabeScott/standard-works-vault/General Conference/1975 April - Salvation for the Dead—A Missionary Activity.md

 My beloved priesthood brethren, I have been asked to speak to you tonight about a challenging concept of the priesthood missionary work.

 One thing we often fail to realize is that our priesthood comes to us through the lineage of our fathers and mothers.
-The Lord explained it in these words: “Therefore, thus saith the Lord unto you, with whom the priesthood hath continued through the lineage of your fathers. ...”
-(D&C 86:8.)
+The Lord explained it in these words: “Therefore, thus saith the Lord unto you, with whom the priesthood hath continued through the lineage of your fathers. …” ([[D&C 86.8|D&C 86:8]].)

 “Oh,” I can hear some of you say, “there must be something wrong with that statement, for I am the only member of my family who has joined the Church.
 How could I have received the priesthood from my parents?”

 In this scripture the Lord was not talking about your priesthood line of authority.
 He was talking about your inherited right to receive and use priesthood power.
 This readiness to listen and believe is an inherited gift which enabled you to recognize and accept the truth.
-Jesus explained this thought as he said: “My sheep hear my voice, and I know them, and they follow me.”
-(John 10:27.)
+Jesus explained this thought as he said: “My sheep hear my voice, and I know them, and they follow me.” ([[John 10.27|John 10:27]].)

 That spirit of acceptance is a manifestation of your inherited right to priesthood blessings.
 Such willingness to believe does not represent predestination, but it does represent foreordination.
-The Lord continues the revelation: “For ye are lawful heirs, according to the flesh, and have been hid from the world with Christ in God.”
-(D&C 86:9.)
+The Lord continues the revelation: “For ye are lawful heirs, according to the flesh, and have been hid from the world with Christ in God.” ([[D&C 86.9|D&C 86:9]].)

 This means we receive a right to priesthood blessings from our blood ancestry.
 I hope you can understand that priesthood with its accompanying blessings is dependent to a great degree on family relationship.